yokwejuste/disc-unconference-2025-projects/unconference/navigating-funding-landscape.md

 * What patterns and behaviours are most easily shareable given that individual circumstances cannot be replicated?
 * How would we integrate these in the curriculum for a general audience, and how will the training be complemented by individual support and coaching (for example in contexts that are too regional-specific)?
 * How can the training reach grant writing offices and relevant institutional stakeholders beyond researchers?
-* What other skills beyond grant writing are crucial for sustainability and impact (e.g., budgeting, leadership, mentoring)?
+* What other skills beyond grant writing are crucial for sustainability and impact (for example, budgeting, leadership, mentoring)?
 How to teach skills like asking for help professionally in a way that fosters genuine relationships?

 ## Connect with us

-If you'd like to contribute to this work, please reach out to the session lead Malvika Sharan (malvika@we-are-ols.org) and Irene Ramos (irene@we-are-ols.org).
+You can contribute to this work!
+Please reach out to the session lead Malvika Sharan (malvika@we-are-ols.org) and Irene Ramos (irene@we-are-ols.org).